Mañana Habit is a dream killer. Mañana habit prevents you from getting started. To achieve anything of worth, we must finish what we start.

 I know when I am procrastinating, though.

 I have a challenging project, but I choose to write comments on Facebook about issues of the day.
 Unfortunately, people like to answer my comments.
 I get notifications.
 I felt the urge to read and respond.
 Three hours later, I am still not working on my project.
-I know that my time is getting shorter, but I chose to procrastinate.
+I know that my time is getting shorter, but I choose to procrastinate.

 Yes, I procrastinate too.
 I know it.
 I am not proud of my choices.
 That’s why I am writing this.
 I want to share with you some hacks that work for me.
 I hope that these will work for you too.